talkkonnect/talkkonnect/README.md

 * The event tag is used to play an audible alert when there are changes of other users statuses
 * The alert tag is used to play an WAV file into the stream to the receiving party upon a user generated panic request
 * The rogerbeep tag is used to define the WAV file to play at the end of every transmission
-* The tag name chimes can be misleading.
-This function is very powerful and can be used to define a local file or network stream that will be played into the mumble channel upon pressing the F11 key.
+* The tag name stream, This function is very powerful and can be used to define a local file or network stream that will be played into the mumble channel upon pressing the F11 key.
 Very useful for debugging.

 ##### The TXTIMEOUT section
 * The txtimeout tag is used to limit the length of a single transmission in seconds.
 This tag is useful when used as a repeater between RF and mumble.